datasektionen/bawang-content/namnder/mottagningen/body_en.md

 When the Quisinery is not cooking, shopping, or drinking coffee, they are happy to spend time with nØllan and everyone else in the Reception.
 A quisine is recognised by their characteristic shorts.
 If the Quisinery is in the kitchen or any other place with a high risk of spilling, a white apron with Snoopy on is often worn to see who spilled the most.
 Mention cats or Glocken Gold and every Quisine will jump and be drawn towards you like an iron particle to a magnet.

 In summary, the Quisinery is a friendly group of people that nØllan can consider their friends.
 The quisines will do everything to answer nØllan’s questions and make everyone happy during every party.
 Since life is said to be a party, one could say that the Quisinery is always doing everything to make everyone happy.
 To show how much nØllan wants to befriend the Quisines, nØllan is more than welcome to talk to the Quisinery during dinner parties, lunches, and other occasions during the Reception.
-Why not say thanks for the mostly good food or talk about the weather?
+Why not say thanks for the mostly great food or talk about the weather?
 If you have a pun there is not a single Quisine who is not all ears.

 ### The Royal Economery